eventdbx/eventdbx-rs/README.md

 ## Features

 - Tokio-based TCP client with automatic hello handshake and per-request timeouts.
+- Noise transport security is on by default; call `with_noise(false)` to request plaintext for tests.
-- High-level APIs for list/get/select aggregate queries, list events, append/create/patch events, and archive toggling.
+- High-level APIs for list/get/select aggregate queries, list events, append/create/patch events, archive toggling, and Merkle verification.
-- Strongly typed request builders backed by `serde_json::Value` to make working with JSON payloads ergonomic.
+- Mutation builders support notes, metadata, and publish targets to direct jobs to specific plugins.
 - Reusable `ClientConfig` so multiple clients can share the same runtime settings.

 ## Requirements